Glaciers

 Glaciers are classified by two ways; one is according to their morphology and the other is according their thermal state.

 In morphology, glaciers are classified according to their structures.
-While thermal state classifies them according to their temperature.
+While thermal state classifies them according to their Temperature.

 Well, here are a few types of glaciers that you should know.